phalcon-orphanage/docs/en/coding-standard.md

 - Class properties must be declared in camelCase.
 - Class properties must be sorted alphabetically based on name.
 - Whenever possible, properties must have a default value.
-- Whenever possible, properties must have a docblock that defines their type with the `@var` declaration
+- Whenever possible, properties must have a docblock that defines their type with the `@var` declaration.
 - Properties must not be prefixed with underscore `_`.
 The only exception is if the property name is a reserved keyword such as `default`, `namespace` etc.

 ```php